 - 1 teaspoon cayenne pepper

-- 1-14 ounce can Happy Harvest fire roasted diced tomatoes
+- 1-14 ounce can fire roasted diced tomatoes

 - 1 teaspoon fresh lemon juice

-Remove the shells from the broth and blend the mixture with an immersion blender until smooth.
+- Remove the shells and bay leaf from the broth.
+Blend the mixture with an immersion blender until smooth.
 Stir in the cream, half and half and lemon juice.
 Chop the lobster meat into bite size pieces and divide among your soup bowls.
 (I like a lot of lobster meat in mine.)
 Ladle the soup over the lobster meat and serve immediately.
-Garnish with fennel fronds if desired.
+Garnish with fennel fronds, if desired.